 But what is it?
 Do you need it?
 How do I pay for it?
 Is it negotiable?

 What is it?
 Mortgage Insurance is also referred to as "Mortgage Default Insurance".
-It helps Canadians buy a home sooner and with a lower down payment...as low as 5% for qualified borrowers.
+It does 2 things, first it helps Canadians buy a home sooner and with a lower down payment...as low as 5% for qualified borrowers.
 Mortgage Insurance is NOT Life Insurance.
 Life Insurance is what you need in case you Die.
 That's an entirely different animal - but it's optional and is discussed with clients case by case as it pertains to them.
+Secondly, Mortgage Default Insurance protects the lender in the event you default on your mortgage and the lender has to take back your home...the insurance is there to make sure the lender recovers their funds.

 Do you need it?
 If you have a down payment of less than 20%...then you need it.
 If you have a down payment of 20% or larger...you may not need it...even if you have 25% to put down...you still may need it.